rosenpass/rosenpass/papers/whitepaper.md

 ### Denial of Service Mitigation and Cookies {#dos-mitigation}

-Rosenpass derives its cookie-based DoS mitigation technique for a responder when receiving InitHello messages from Wireguard [@wg].
+Rosenpass derives its cookie-based DoS mitigation technique for a responder when receiving InitHello messages from WireGuard [@wg].

 **This is currently implemented in the Rosenpass implementation but still considered an experimental feature and not enabled by default.**

 When the responder is under load, it may choose to not process further InitHello handshake messages, but instead to respond with a cookie reply message (see Figure \ref{img:MessageTypes}).

-The sender of the exchange then uses this cookie in order to resend the message and have it accepted the following time by the reciever.
+The sender of the exchange then uses this cookie in order to resend the message and have it accepted the following time by the receiver.

 For an initiator, Rosenpass ignores all messages when under load.